-Take part in HIV/AIDS volunteer work in Nepal and help to make a positive impact on the lives of vulnerable children.
-Many people with HIV/AIDS are stigmatised, and children affected by the disease are often abandoned or socially isolated.
-Our goal is to improve the wellbeing and education of children affected by HIV/AIDS.
+- Take part in HIV/AIDS volunteer work in Nepal and help to make a positive impact of the lives of vulnerable children.
+Our goal is to improve the wellbeing and educate of the children having HIV/AIDS

-You’ll work at a centre which provides support, treatment, and care to these children and their families.
-You’ll teach basic skills such as reading and counting, and organise fun, educational activities to help kids thrive.
+- You will work at a centre which provides support, treatment, and care to these children and their families.
+You will teach skills such as reading and counting and organise fun

-You will live and work in Kathmandu, and stay with a host family.
-During your time off, you’ll have the chance to take in the sights, smells, and sounds of this beautiful country.
+- You will live and work in Kathmandu and stay with a nice host family.
+During your time off, you will have the chance to take in the sights, smells and the beautiful county.

 Anyone aged 16 or over can join

 Is HIV/AIDS volunteering in Nepal right for me?

 Do you enjoy spending time with children?
 Do you want to help those in need?
 Are you planning on a career in social work, childcare, or teaching?
 If you answered “yes” to any of these questions, then this is the project for you.

 You can join us at any time, as our start and end dates are flexible.
 You need to commit to a minimum of two weeks, but you’re welcome to stay as long as you like.
 The longer you stay, the greater the impact you can make.